Guide

 Can an expired .fr domain be recovered by its previous owner?

-Yes, during the redemption period (about 30 days).
-Beyond that, during the pending delete phase and after the drop, the domain is permanently released and can be registered by any registrant complying with AFNIC rules.
+Yes, during the redemption period (about 30 days), even though WHOIS already displays the "pending delete" status in parallel.
+Once those 30 days have elapsed, the domain is deleted and then permanently released at the moment of the drop, and can be registered by any registrant complying with AFNIC rules.

 Why is an aged domain sometimes expensive?